Top 8 ERP Software Vendors

 JD Edwards EnterpriseOne is a complete suite of modular, pre-integrated industry-specific business applications designed for rapid deployment and ease of administration on pure internet architecture.
 It is ideally suited for organizations that manufacture, construct, distribute, service, or manage products or physical assets.

-Top ERP Vendor: Sage
+Top ERP Vendor: Sage (Intacct)

-Sage Group is the third-largest supplier of enterprise resource planning software, but the largest supplier to small businesses.
+Sage Group is the third-largest supplier of enterprise resource planning software but the largest supplier to small businesses.
 The founders started the company in 1981 with a focus on providing estimating and accounting software tools to small businesses.

 On top of strong accounting and financial management, all Sage ERP solutions can offer features to assist with inventory, manufacturing, business intelligence, and distribution needs.
-They also have a strong foot in the Construction industry; Sage offers a “Contractor” and “Construction and Real Estate” version of their 100 and 300 ERP options, respectively.
+They also have a strong foot in the Construction industry; Sage offers a “Contractor” and “Construction and Real Estate” version of their Sage 100 and Sage 300 ERP options, respectively.

 Sage Intacct